As we launch our latest and largest vegan collection, transparancy around our ethical and sustainable business practices are always top of mind.

 As a qualified Yoga Instructor and regular practioner it is fair to say that yoga has laid a very important foundation for me in the evolution of the Radical Yes brand.
 It is not all we are about but it is a massive inspiration from both a design and lifestyle point of view.
 It is the reason we only make flat shoes (because as every Yogi knows heels will shorten your hamstrings and wreck your back)!

 Let me be up front, I am not a vegan but having learnt more about the philosophy of AHIMSA or 'non-violence' through the practice, I felt a compelling relevance in creating products for people who choose to be animal free.
 I also have many friends who are vegan and choose animal free as a way of life.

-So we have created this capsule, as an alternative for the many people who have told us that they love our brand but would prefer a non-leather product.
+So we continue to include an ever growing range of products as an alternative for the many people who have told us that they love our brand but would prefer a non-leather product.

 Which leads us to…

 We have a strong and long-standing relationship with our manufacturing partner having known and worked together for over 9 years.

 We visit our maker in China at least four times a year and have first hand knowledge of the integrity of his business and business practices.
 As an added assurance we also receive annual audit reporting which is conducted by a third party and looks into the working conditions of the factory.
 The audit covers aspects such as OH&S, Environmental Waste Management, Working Hours and Minimum Wage compliance and is conducted by the Foregin Trade Association as part of their ‘Business Social Compliance Initative’.